 No visit to Bangkok is complete, without a visit to THE GRAND PALACE.

-Hubby and I took a self-guided tour by ferry, to visit this spectacular landmark, which was built in 1782.
+We took a self-guided tour by ferry, to visit this spectacular landmark, which was built in 1782.
 We arrived at the site by 09:30 am and by 10:30 am it was already extremely crowded as seen in this photo.

 Phra Bussabok: Around the library are four small pillars surrounded by elephant statues.
 On the pillars are the emblems of all the kings in Bangkok period.